What to Expect When Renting a Home Overseas

-RENTER BEWARE!
+Renter beware!
 If you enter into a legal contract on your own before you PCS, it is possible that the home is not housing approved.
-Not housing approved = no housing allowance payment, meaning you are now legally contracted to the rental home without a housing allowance to pay for it.
-A strong reason NOT to lock down an overseas rental via a legally-binding contract before you PCS.
+Not housing approved = no housing allowance payment, meaning you are now legally contracted to the rental home without a housing allowance to pay for it, a strong reason NOT to lock down an overseas rental via a legally-binding contract before you PCS.
 Understand that “word of mouth acceptance” is also considered just as legally binding as a signed contract in some foreign countries.

+Understand that monthly utility bills may be estimates, not actual usage.
 In many overseas locations, utilities are metered annually, not monthly.
 You still “pay” for monthly service to utility companies, just as you would in the U.S., but you might be paying an estimate, not actual usage.
 Overseas, many meter readings are taken annually, traditionally upon calendar year, so they're based on a January through December schedule.